In most cases, hepatitis B goes

 whether you have liver damage.
 Most people with chronic hepatitis B can live

 active, full lives by taking good care of themselves and getting regular

 checkups.
 There are medicines for chronic hepatitis B, but they may not be

 right for everyone.
-Work with your doctor to decide whether medicine is the
+Work with your doctor to decide if medicine is

 Sometimes, chronic hepatitis B can lead to

 severe liver damage.
 If this happens, you may need a liver transplant.

 vaccine is the best way to prevent infection.
 The vaccine is a series of 3 or 4

 shots.
 Adults at risk and all babies, children, and teenagers should be